Blitz54/Sequential-Turn-Signals/README.md

 # Sequential-Turn-Signals
 Sequential turn signals for Pontiac Fiero, and other cars with 3 rear bulbs each side.
+Uses an Arduino Nano, and an 8 relay module.

 - Sequential signals and brake logic.
 - One touch signals, will flash 3 times.